 Uber.
 Ever heard of it?
 Of course you have — it’s a verb these days.

 That doesn’t mean it’s easy to become a household name, since not every startup can grab growth by the horn.
-It takes a brave and talented team to establish a company these days, especially when the failure rate of U.S. companies after five years is over 50% and over 70% after the ten-year mark.
+It takes a brave and talented team to establish a company these days, especially when the failure rate after five years is over 50% and over 70% after the ten-year mark.
 However, an elite group of startups has managed to successfully navigate the challenges of the venture world and billion-dollar organizations — or as we like to call them, unicorns.
 And this mystical herd only continues to grow year after year.

 Becoming a unicorn is the envy of all startups, so what can you do to make it there?
 This guide dives into some of the factors that make unicorns unique, including geographical placement, industry breakdown and lessons you can apply to your startup.
 That way, you can better understand unicorn land and how to model your startup.